skepticalchemist/Sex-prediction-from-fundus-image/README.md

 # Modeling

-1. transfer learning
+## Transfer learning
 * Xception
 * InceptionV3
 * MobileNetV2

-2. model architecture: 3
+## Model architecture: 3

-3. augmented images
+## Augmented images
-Using preprocessing layers (image preprocessing and image augmentation) and the the modulo tf.image
+Using `preprocessing layers` (image preprocessing and image augmentation) and the the modulo `tf.image`

-4. adaptable learning rate (LearningRateScheduler)
+## Adaptable learning rate (LearningRateScheduler)

-5. Optimizers
+## Optimizers
 * SGD
 * Adam
 * RMSprop

-6. Autokeras
+## Autokeras

 Autokeras is an auto machine learning library that helps finding the best model for a specific data.
+It's easy to use, but I just tried once for the sake of comparison.

-7. Cloud Platforms
+## Cloud Platforms

 I ran the calculations using my free tier account in three cloud platforms:
 * [Saturn Cloud](https://saturncloud.io/)
+    * Everything works fine, it's easy to use and it's avaible when you need.
 * [Sagemaker Studio Lab](https://studiolab.sagemaker.aws/)
+    * Everything works fine if you have luck to scape from this message: _There is no runtime available right now.
+Please change the compute type or try again later._.
+And, it can crash during calculations.
 * [Google Colab](https://colab.research.google.com/)
+    * Slower and instable (it can crash during calculations).